pivotal-cf/docs-pks/understanding-upgrades.hbs.md

 </p>
 {{{{raw}}}} <!--  Note: The formatting on this page breaks when notes are configured the normal way. --> {{{{/raw}}}}

-You can upgrade TKGI-provisioned Kubernetes clusters either through the Tanzu Kubernetes Grid Integrated Edition tile or the TKGI CLI.
+You can upgrade TKGI-provisioned Kubernetes clusters either through the {{  vars.product }} tile or the TKGI CLI.
 See the table below.

 <table>